Braniff International Airways

-In early 2015, the private Irrevocable Trust that owned and administered Braniff's intellectual property and certain other company assets since 1983, released the assets to a private entity associated with the Trust, which founded a series of new Braniff companies that were incorporated in the State of Oklahoma, for historical purposes and for administration of the Braniff trademarks, copyrights and other intellectual property.
-These companies included Braniff Air Lines, Inc., Paul R. Braniff, Inc., Braniff Airways, Inc., Braniff International Hotels, Inc., and Braniff International Corporation.
-During 2017 and 2018, some of the original Braniff companies were reinstated for historical purposes and administration of Braniff's intellectual property assets including those of Mid-Continent Airlines, Pan American Grace Airways and Long and Harman Airlines, Inc. However, in early 2022, the private Trust that originally owned Braniff's intellectual property since 1983, reacquired these assets along with the original Braniff companies and corresponding assets.
+In early 2015, the private irrevocable trust (The Texas Trust) that owns and administers Braniff's intellectual property and certain other company assets since 1983 released the assets to a private entity associated with the trust, which founded a series of new Braniff companies that were incorporated in Oklahoma, for historical purposes and for administration of the Braniff trademarks, copyrights, and other intellectual property.
+These companies included Braniff Air Lines, Inc., Paul R. Braniff, Inc., Braniff Airways, Incorporated, Braniff International Hotels, Inc., and Braniff International Corporation.
+During 2017 and 2018, some of the original Braniff companies were reinstated for historical purposes and administration of Braniff's intellectual property assets, including those of Mid-Continent Airlines, Pan American Grace Airways, and Long and Harman Airlines, Inc. Braniff International Hotels, Inc., operates 19 hotels and restaurants today in the United States and South America.
+However, in early 2022, the private trust that originally owned Braniff's intellectual property since 1983 reacquired these assets along with the original Braniff companies and corresponding assets.

 The corporate evolution of Braniff International

-In 1926, the first Braniff airline entity, Braniff Air Lines, Inc., was incorporated in the State of Oklahoma; in 1928, the company was reincorporated as Paul R. Braniff, Inc., again in the State of Oklahoma; in 1930, the company was reincorporated as Braniff Airways, Incorporated in the State of Oklahoma; in 1946, the company became publicly known under the trade name Braniff International Airways.
-In 1966, the company was reincorporated as Braniff Airways, Incorporated, in the State of Nevada; in 1973, the company was reincorporated as Braniff International Corporation and Braniff Airways, Incorporated, became the wholly owned subsidiary of Braniff International; in 1983, the company was reincorporated in Delaware as Dalfort Corporation, which included Braniff, Inc., as the wholly owned airline subsidiary of Dalfort Corporation; in 1990, the company was reincorporated in Delaware as Braniff International Airlines, Inc.; and in 2015, the company was reincorporated as Braniff Airways, Incorporated, in the State of Oklahoma, which included its operating subsidiaries and original parent company.
+In 1926, the first Braniff airline entity, Braniff Air Lines, Inc., was incorporated in Oklahoma; in 1928, the company was reincorporated as Paul R. Braniff, Inc., again in Oklahoma; in 1930, the company was reincorporated as Braniff Airways, Incorporated in Oklahoma; in 1946, the company became publicly known under the trade name Braniff International Airways.
+In 1966, the company was reincorporated as Braniff Airways, Incorporated, in Nevada; in 1973, the company was reincorporated as Braniff International Corporation and Braniff Airways, Incorporated, became the wholly owned subsidiary of Braniff International; in 1983, the company was reincorporated in Delaware as Dalfort Corporation, which included Braniff, Inc., as the wholly owned airline subsidiary of Dalfort Corporation; in 1990, the company was reincorporated in Delaware as Braniff International Airlines, Inc.; and in 2015, the company was reincorporated as Braniff Airways, Incorporated, in Oklahoma, which included its operating subsidiaries and original parent company.

 History

 Braniff Air Lines, Inc.

 In April 1926, Paul Revere Braniff incorporated Braniff Air Lines, Inc., which was a planned flight school and aircraft maintenance entity that never came to fruition.
-However, the name and company were retained by him and his brother, Thomas Elmer Braniff, until 1932.
+However, the name and company were retained by his brother, Thomas Elmer Braniff, and him until 1932.

 Oklahoma Aero Club

 In 1927, Paul R. Braniff, his brother Thomas, and several investors formed Oklahoma Aero Club to fly the founding executives using a Stinson Detroiter, purchased by Paul Braniff, registered as NC1929, on hunting, fishing, and business trips.
 Paul Braniff was the sole pilot, and flew the investors to their meetings.
-These included Frank Phillips, founder of Phillips Petroleum; E. E. Westervelt, Manager of Southwest Bell Telephone; Fred Jones, Ford dealership owner; Virgil Browne of Coca-Cola Company; and Walter A. Lybrand, an Oklahoma City attorney.
+These included Frank Phillips, founder of Phillips Petroleum; E. E. Westervelt, manager of Southwest Bell Telephone; Fred Jones, Ford dealership owner; Virgil Browne of Coca-Cola Company; and Walter A. Lybrand, an Oklahoma City attorney.

 Scheduling conflicts between the executives caused the new venture to be disbanded.
 Eventually, the Braniff brothers, Mr. Lybrand, and Mr. Westervelt bought out the interests of the other investors.